European Academies' Science Advisory Council: Bureau

 The Bureau comprises the EASAC President, Vice-Presidents, and the past and incoming Presidents (for one year after and before tenure, respectively).
 Since 2012, Bureau has co-opted the Chairs of EASAC’s Steering Panels as members.

 EASAC Bureau meets at least four times per year and is accountable to Council: it is responsible for implementing Council’s decisions and ensuring EASAC business runs smoothly.
-It is supported by the EASAC Secretariat, which is managed by the Executive Director and also comprises the Programme Directors, Secretariat Coordinator, Head of Communications and others.
+It is supported by the EASAC Secretariat, which is managed by the Executive Director and also comprises the Programme Directors, Management Officers and others.

 Secretariat

 Originally managed and hosted by the British Royal Society, the Secretariat was hosted by the German National Academy of Sciences Leopoldina in Halle until 31 December 2022.
 EASAC’s Brussels Office at the Royal Academies for Science and the Arts of Belgium is also part of the Secretariat.
+As of January 1, 2024, the EASAC Secretariat is hosted by the Austrian Academy of Sciences and is based in Vienna.

 The Secretariat is responsible for maintaining the working process of EASAC's groups, including the organisation of meetings of Council, Bureau, Programme Steering Panels, and working groups.
 It oversees management of EASAC working groups' outputs towards publication, launch and dissemination of EASAC reports, statements, and commentaries.
 It liaises with EU policy-makers, EU institutions, and other EU and national agencies of relevance to EASAC's work.
 The Secretariat maintains contact with EASAC member Academies and liaises with other Academy networks.
 The Secretariat also manages EASAC's communication activities, such as press releases, newsletters, website, and social media pages.